invoice-observer/.github/profile/README.md

-# invoice-observer (bounded context) and its Invoice Observer applications
+# invoice-observer and its applications

-The "invoice-observer" bounded context (in terms of DDD) corresponds to the invoice management monitoring subdomain, usually a part of reporting or audit system.
+The invoice-observer bounded context (in terms of DDD) corresponds to the Invoice Observer, an invoice management monitoring subdomain, usually a part of reporting or audit system.

-The Invoice Observer consists of two applications, residing in separate repositories:
+The Invoice Observer contains two applications, residing in separate repositories:
 [Invoice Core App](https://github.com/invoice-observer/invoice-core-app.git) and [Invoice Monitoring CLI](https://github.com/invoice-observer/invoice-monitoring-cli.git), designed as independent microservices.